ecemerdogan/Social-Battery/README.md

 The coding process will be completed in 3 main parts:

--The design of the GUI will be done using HTML, CSS, jQuery.(This process can be done with Java as well.)
+- The design of the GUI will be done using HTML, CSS, jQuery.(This process can be done with Java as well.)

 - Web services between database and GUI will be developed thanks to RESTful API with Java.
 Several web requests will be sent when the user activity starts such as logging in, taking the survey.